lirmm/waves-core/docs/modules/models/runners.rst

-Execution environments
+Computing infrastructures
 ======================

-Execution environment models are in charge to store the configuration for expected adaptors to run jobs
+Computing infrastructure models are in charge to store the configuration for expected adaptors to run jobs

 Runner